Faculty & Administration

 - Taisto Saloma

-The Chair’s Group is made up of the Faculty Chair, the High School, Lower School, and Children’s Garden Chairs.
+The Chair’s Group is made up of the Faculty Chair, High School, Lower School, and Children’s Garden Chairs.
 It plays a large role in setting agendas and priorities in support of the Faculty Chair.
 The Group takes responsibility for department functions and whole-school tasks